benjamineruvieru/All-Projects-Compilation/5. Educura Mobile App/README.md

 # Educura
-### This app links parents and teachers while assisting teachers in organizing their work.
+### This app links parents and teachers while assisting teachers and admins organize their work.

 ## Features